 He could have lived.

-He could have said to me, Whose side are you on?
+He could have said, Whose side are you on?

 I would have said, Life.
 But he didn’t ask.